Categories

 Those on the other side of the call option trades (i.e., counterparties) thus hedged in a supportive manner (i.e., counterparties sell calls to customers and buy underlying to hedge exposure).

 Eventually, traders’ activity in soon-to-expire options concentrated at specific strikes – particularly $4,300.00 in the S&P 500 – while IVOL trended lower.
 The counterparty’s response, then, did more to support prices and reduce movement.
 That is because, with time passing and volatility declining, options Gamma (i.e., the sensitivity of an option to direction) became more positive; the range of spot prices across which Delta (i.e., options exposure to direction) shifts rapidly shrunk.
 When options Gamma exposure is more positive, market movements may positively impact the counterparty’s position (i.e., movement benefits them).
 However, if the counterparty is not interested in realizing that benefit, it may hedge in a manner that dulls the market’s movement.
-This is, in part, what happened, in the late stages of the August rally.
+This is partly what happened in the late stages of the August rally.
 After the S&P 500 hit $4,300.00, the near-vertical price rise sputtered.
-Soon, follow-on support, both from a fundamental (e.g., liquidity) and volatility perspective, would worsen following OpEx.
+Soon, follow-on support, from a fundamental (e.g., liquidity) and volatility perspective, would worsen following OpEx.

 Graphic: Via Physik Invest.
-Data compiled by @jkonopas623.
 Fed Balance Sheet data, here.
 Treasury General Account Data, here.
 Reverse Repo data, here.
-NL = BS – TGA – RRP.

 Why the removal/weakening of support?
 OpEx would trigger “a big shift in market positioning,” Nomura Holdings Inc’s (NYSE: NMR) Charlie McElligott explained at the time.